I have a small lump on my head, should I be concerned?

 - Avoid perfumed toiletries can also help.

-This is an uncommon, usually harmless, hair follicle tumor that occurs due to an overproduction of matrix hair cells.
-Look for a single skin-coloured or purple lesion which becomes dome-like and can grow to several centimeters in size.
+This is an uncommon, usually harmless, hair follicle tumour that occurs due to an overproduction of matrix hair cells.

 - Generally seen in children but becoming more common in young adults